elastic/kibana/rfcs/text/0011_persistable_state_service.md

 # How we teach this

-If state id is known at compile time we should rather import the correct utilities directly from expression plugin.
+If state id is known at compile time we should rather import the correct utilities directly from registrator plugin.
 As using the registry can hide dependencies between plugins when possible plugins should directly depend on plugins providing the state they want to store.

 # Unresolved questions